chocolate-doom/chocolate-doom/README.md

 **Bug Fixes**

  * The `IDBEHOLD0` cheat not cancelling the player's invisibility has been fixed, thanks to maxmanium for being watchful.
- * The crash when a door that is actually a platform is opened again while going down has now actually been fixed, thanks to maximanium for pointing this out at the Doomworld forums and Zodomaniac for the confirmation.
+ * The crash when a door that is actually a platform is opened again while going down has now actually been fixed, thanks to maxmanium for pointing this out at the Doomworld forums and Zodomaniac for the confirmation.
  * The door-closing sound playing even when the door is already closed has been fixed, thanks to Worm from the Doomworld forums for the heads-up.
 This especially affects repeatable walkover triggers.
  * SIGIL.wad is no longer auto-loaded anymore if another PWAD already modifies the texture files.
 This fixes the buttons in REKKR being rendered incorrectly, thanks to IsBebs for the report.